SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 #### 3.2.3 Student Disengagement and Negative Affect

 Many students arrived at tutoring with negative associations about learning stemming from repeated academic failures.
-Tutors observed that traditional worksheets often triggered anxiety or avoidance behaviors. \[some examples\]
+Tutors observed that traditional worksheets often triggered anxiety or avoidance behaviors.
+One tutor described a student who would "physically push the worksheet away and refuse to look at it" when presented with fraction problems.
+Notably, this was the same topic she later engaged with enthusiastically through NOODEIA's interactive games.
+Another student had developed a pattern of asking to use the bathroom immediately upon receiving math assignments, a transparent avoidance strategy.
+Students frequently exhibited visible frustration: sighing, slumping in chairs, or stating "I can't do this" before even attempting problems.
+These behaviors contrasted sharply with the engagement observed when the same students interacted with game-based learning elements, suggesting that the medium and presentation of learning materials significantly influenced affective responses.

 #### 3.2.4 Need for Immediate, Adaptive Feedback